 Infrastructure damage from the storms, including landslides and undermining of roads, temporarily cut off access to Coral Bay and Fish Bay.
 Lack of communications infrastructure made contact with these areas virtually impossible; access by sea was an important method of reaching local residents in this areas until road could be better cleared and reopened.
-Volunteers cleared one lane for vehicle traffic all the way from Coral Bay to Cruz Bay within 4 days after Irma, albeit a somewhat route that remained risky officially closed and often blocked by recovery vehicles.
+Volunteers cleared one lane for vehicle traffic all the way from Coral Bay to Cruz Bay within 4 days after Irma, albeit a somewhat risky route that remained officially often closed and blocked by recovery vehicles.